 Leading the Charge to Accessibility

-They are leading the charge because of two federal laws—the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act Amendments Act (ADAAA).
-Both these statutes require post-secondary schools to give individuals with disabilities an equal opportunity to participate in and fully benefit from the programs in which they are enrolled.
+They are leading the charge because of two federal laws.
+The first is the Rehabilitation Act of 1973 (Section 504).
+And the second is Americans with Disabilities Act Amendments Act (ADAAA).
+Both these statutes require post-secondary schools to give individuals with disabilities an equal opportunity.
+The opportunity to participate in and fully benefit from the programs in which they are enrolled.

-Included in these laws are provisions that require the schools to do all this by making reasonable affirmative accommodation for disabled individuals.
+Included in these laws are provisions.
+These require the schools to do all this by making reasonable affirmative accommodation for disabled individuals.

-A quick online search of the phrase “university web accessibility policy” yields page after page of links that take you to school-generated statements of compliance with these federal laws.
+A quick online search of the phrase “university web accessibility policy” yields page after page of links.
+They take you to school-generated statements of compliance with these federal laws.

 How good a job the universities have actually done in hewing to both the letter and spirit of the laws is a matter of opinion.
 However, there is no disputing the fact that achieving compliance can be a challenge.